-Vertex Pharmaceuticals Inc. announced last Thursday that the FDA gave approval to the company to start human trials on a product which has the potential to be a Practical Cure.
+Vertex Pharmaceuticals Inc. announced last Thursday that the FDA gave approval to the company to start human trials on a product that has the potential to be a Practical Cure.
 Referred to as product candidate VX-264, it combines both a source of cell supply (from stem cells) along with cell protection (from encapsulation), which if successful eliminates the need for immunosuppression.
 Vertex says it plans to initiate the phase 1/2 trial "in the first half of 2023."

 Vertex has made a big splash in T1D research over the past several years, after acquiring Semma Therapeutics in 2019 for $950 Million in cash.
 The acquisition gave Vertex two scientific opportunities: 1) the ability to produce large quantities of functional human pancreatic beta cells from stem cells; and 2) a novel encapsulation device to protect the cells from the T1D autoimmune attack.